Chapter 6. Bilateral application should always be considered

 6.1 Introduction

 Bilateral hearing refers to hearing with two ears.
-When listening with two ears instead of one, at least four advantages can be distinguished: 1) loudness summation, 2) use of acoustic head shadow to hear better in noisy places, 3) directional hearing and 4) binaural squelch.
-In normal hearing listeners binaural hearing is obvious, based on accurate processing of the bilateral inputs, leading to a ‘fused’ percept (binaural hearing).
-That is not necessarily the case for patients using hearing devices; firstly, a short introduction of these four advantages.
+When listening with two ears instead of one, at least three advantages can be distinguished: 1) loudness summation, 2)) directional hearing and 3) binaural squelch.
+In normal hearing persons binaural hearing is obvious, based on accurate processing of the unilateral inputs, leading to a ‘fused’ percept (binaural hearing).
+That is not evident for patients using hearing devices; however, firstly, a short introduction of the three advantages.

-1. Loudness summation refers to improved hearing owing to summation of sound as heard by the two ears: the input perceived by either cochlea is summed, leading to an increase of perceived loudness of approx. 5 dB.
+1. Loudness summation refers to improved hearing owing to summation of sound as heard by each ear: the input perceived by either cochlea is summed, leading to an increase in loudness of approx. 5 dB.

-3. Improved localization of sounds, in the horizontal plane.
-To identify where sounds come from, the two ears have to work together to detect interaural difference cues caused by the different positions of the two ears with respect to the sound source.
-These interaural differences comprise interaural loudness differences (ILD; owing to acoustic head shadow) and interaural time differences (ITD, difference in arrival times of the sound at the two ears).
-Head shadow attenuates primarily high frequency sounds ( > 3000 Hz).
-As a consequence, high-frequency sounds are perceived louder by the ear nearest to the sound source, creating an ILD.
-Below 1500 Hz, head shadow causes little attenuation.
+2. Localization of sounds, in the horizontal plane.
+To identify where a sound is coming from, the two ears have to work together.
+Interaural differences in perceived sounds are detected, caused by the different positions of the two ears with respect to the sound source.
+These interaural differences concern interaural loudness differences or ILD; owing to acoustic head shadow and interaural time differences or ITD, caused by a difference in arrival times of the sound at the two ears).
+The head, as an acoustic barrier, attenuates primarily high frequency sounds (> 2000 Hz).
+As a consequence, high-frequency sounds are being perceived as louder by the ear nearest to the sound source, creating an ILD.
+Below 1500 Hz, the head shadow causes little attenuation.
 Instead, ITDs (or, related, interaural differences in phase) are the relevant cue to localize a sound source.
 Sounds arrive earlier at the ear nearest to the sound source, creating the ITD.
-Owing to the limited distance between the two ears, the ITD varies between 0 ms (sound presented in the front of the listener) to a maximum of 0.7 ms (e.g. sound presented e.g. at the very left, perceived by the two ears).
+Owing to the limited distance between the two ears, the ITD varies between 0 ms (sounds from the front) to a maximum of 0.7 ms (by a sound presented at the very right or left).

-Bilateral application of BTEs in patients with bilateral sensorineural hearing loss mostly leads to binaural hearing.
-However, the outcome might be worse than in normal hearing subjects who are listening with two ears (concerning directional hearing, see e.g. Bogaert et al., 2006).
-Nevertheless, e.g. Boymans et al. (2008) showed an obvious benefit of BTEs in a large group of patients with bilateral sensorineural hearing loss, with regard to directional hearing and the effective use of head shadow.
+Bilateral application of BTEs in patients with bilateral sensorineural hearing loss leads to binaural hearing.
+However, the binaural advantage might be worse than in normal hearing persons, listening with two ears (see e.g., Bogaert et al., 2006, studying sound localisation).
+Nevertheless, e.g., Boymans et al. (2008) showed an obvious benefit of bilateral BTEs in a large group of patients with bilateral sensorineural hearing loss, regarding sound localisation and the effective use of head shadow.

 When using the air-conduction route, the two ears can be stimulated independently because they are acoustically well isolated from each other.
 That is not the case for bone-conduction stimulation.
-The skull transmits the bone-conducted vibrations quite effectively, with little damping.
-Therefore, with one BCD, not only the ipsilateral cochlea is stimulated but also the contralateral cochlea.
-This is referred to as cross hearing.
-Attenuation of vibrations from one cochlea varies widely (range more than 20 dB), with a median of just 3 to 5 dB; variation between subjects is significant as well as within subjects, between frequencies (Stenfelt, 2012).
-In other words, with bone-conduction stimulation, the cochleae are poorly acoustically isolated, however, just sufficiently to enable to detection of interaural differences to some extend (Stenfelt, 2005).
+The skull transmits the bone-conducted vibrations quite effectively, thus with little damping.
+Therefore, with one ‘BCD’, not only the ipsilateral cochlea is stimulated but also the contralateral cochlea.
+This is referred to as ‘cross-stimulation’.
+The attenuation in dB of the bone-conducted vibrations from one cochlea to the other varies widely with a median of just 5 dB.
+The variation between subjects is significant as well as within subjects, between the frequencies (Stenfelt, 2012).
+In other words, for bone-conduction stimulation, the cochleae are poorly acoustically isolated, however, just sufficiently to enable the detection of interaural differences, although, impaired (Stenfelt, 2005).

-Let us consider bilateral Baha application in bilateral hearing loss.
-According to the table, row 2, bilateral Baha application does lead to the expected improvement in binaural summation (column 2) of, approximately, 4 dB.
-This result is in agreement with the literature (Janssen et al., 2012, review).
-Although not measured, binaural hearing in control subjects is around 5 dB.
-Obviously, the inevitable cross stimulation of bone-conduction stimulation plays a minor role when considering binaural summation.
+Let us consider bilateral ‘BCD’ application in bilateral hearing loss.
+According to the table, row 2, bilateral ‘BCD’ application does lead to the expected improvement in binaural summation (column 1) of, approximately, 4 dB.
+This result is in agreement with the literature (Janssen et al., 2012; review).
+Although not measured, binaural hearing in normal hearing subjects is around 5 dB.
+Obviously, here, the inevitable ‘cross-stimulation’ during bone-conduction stimulation, plays a minor role.

 Table 6.1